Chart Color Schemes

 Infrastructure

-Bibra Lake has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Bibra Lake has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 29 projects likely impacting the region.
-Notable initiatives include Glen Iris Local Shopping Centre (Glen Iris Estate), Beeliar Reserve & Community Centre Redevelopment, initiated in August 2018 and expected completion by June 2020.
-Another key project is the Beeliar Reserve & Community Centre Redevelopment, started in July 2019 with an anticipated finish in December 2021.
-The below list details projects most relevant to the area's development.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 29 projects that may affect this region.
+Notable initiatives include Glen Iris Local Shopping Centre (Glen Iris Estate), Beeliar Reserve & Community Centre Redevelopment (scheduled for completion in August 2023), and the Beeliar Reserve & Community Centre Redevelopment project, which started on 1st June 2022.

 Professional plan users can use the search below to filter and access additional projects.